Talishar/Talishar/README.md

 Run the script to do the setup and start the docker containers
 ```
 bash start.sh
+NOTE: If you're on windows, the newline characters might mess up this script.
+It's only two lines so you can just run them manually in windows powershell.
 ```
 You'll then be able to access your local dev Talishar at http://localhost:8080/game/MainMenu.php , play a game or two against yourself and have a play about.